 Property tax revenue increased due to higher assessed valuations.
-Charges for services increased by approximately \$100,000 primarily due to a decrease in the OES reimbursements for out of county incidents.
+Charges for services decreased by approximately \$262,000 primarily due to a decrease in the OES reimbursements for out of county incidents.

 Changes in the District's expenses and net position (in thousands) were as follows: